aliotta/easyCRUD/Readme.md

 - allow user to provide middleware on a route by route basis
 - allow user to specify which routes get exposed
 - use schema to return 400's on bad requests before hitting the db
-- 100% test coverage
+- 100% test coverage of src files
-- 100% mutation test coverage
+- 100% mutation test coverage of src files